shngli/Database-apps/MySQL-and-PHP/README.md

 <p>Yes another paragraph.</p>
 9. Save the file and refresh your browser.

-Note: Watch Dr Chuck's [screencast] (https://www.youtube.com/watch?v=mzlvRFMNtHo) for the walkthrough
+Note: Watch Dr Chuck's [screencast] (https://www.youtube.com/watch?v=mzlvRFMNtHo) for the walkthrough.
+For Windows users, watch this [screencast] (https://www.youtube.com/watch?v=msF-XcJk3Bc).

 (To be completed)